jalabrecque/website/content/publication/2013-01-01_labrecque2013estimating_1.md

 +++
-title = "Indicator species of soil nutrients and poplar plantation productivity in southeastern Quebec" date = "2009-01-01" publication_types = ["2"] authors = ["Labrecque, Jeremy"] publication = "In: McGill University"
+title = "Estimating health-selective migration in patients with systemic lupus erythematosus or Sjogren's from administrative data" date = "2013-01-01" publication_types = ["2"] authors = ["Labrecque, Jeremy"] publication = "In: McGill University"